On the propagation of gravitational waves in matter-filled Bianchi I universe: Introduction

 Gravitational perturbations in homogeneous anisotropic universes (including B-I universes) have been extensively studied.
 Such investigations are of interest to understand how anisotropy influences the gravitational perturbations.
 Detection of primordial GWs can shed light on the nature of the early universe.
 Hu \cite{HU} pointed out that perturbations in such universes can be treated as a first approximation to exact inhomogeneous anisotropic solutions in the chaotic cosmology, and the back-reaction of GWs may considerably change the dynamics of the early universe.
 He showed the decoupling of the two linear polarizations of the GWs.
 In contrast to the FLRW universe, where the two polarizations are decoupled, each being equivalent to a minimally coupled massless scalar field \cite{CHOref}, these become coupled in an expanding anisotropic universe \cite{CHO}.
 The paper \cite{MIEDEMA93} dealt with general perturbations of the B-I spacetime.
 Others \cite{ADAMS1} introduced a non-perturbative exact formalism for GWs travelling through Bianchi I-VII spacetimes.
 The property obtained in \cite{ADAMS1} was generalized in \cite{ADAMS2} that there exist solutions in which the inhomogeneity initially dominates the structure of the cosmic singularity but later evolves into GWs propagating over the more homogeneous background.

 Among the perturbation formalisms developed to study GWs, the Regge-Wheeler perturbation scheme is a relatively simple one.
-In their investigations on Schwarzschild black hole perturbations, Regge and Wheeler \cite{RW} decomposed the perturbing elements in terms of spherical harmonics, and incorporated the Regge-Wheeler (RW) gauge in order to extract a single Schrödinger-type differential equation for the axial as well as polar perturbations.
+In their investigations on Schwarzschild black hole perturbations, Regge and Wheeler \cite{RW} decomposed the perturbing elements in terms of spherical harmonics, and incorporated the Regge-Wheeler (RW) gauge in order to extract a single Schr\" odinger-type differential equation for the axial as well as polar perturbations.
 The solutions come out in the form of products of four factors, each being a function of only one coordinate ($ t $, $ r $, $ \theta $, $ \phi $).
 Subsequently, this procedure has been used in various articles \cite{ZER}-\cite{VIA}.
 Zerilli made corrections to the polar equation of \cite{RW} in \cite{ZER} and studied the problem of a particle falling into a Schwarzschild black hole \cite{ZERprd70}.
 Vishveshwara \cite{VISH} used the RW gauge in Kruskal coordinates to examine the stability of the Schwarzschild exterior metric.
+Metric perturbations have also been discussed in \cite{CHANDRA}.
+In Ref.\cite{QI}, the solution to the Schwarzschild perturbations was found to describe an outgoing axial wave corresponding to a special case of Chandrasekhar's perturbations.
+Anderson \textit{et al.} derived an asymptotic gauge \cite{ANDER} to transform the metric from RW gauge to Chandrasekhar-Esposito gauge \cite{CHANDRA2}.
 The exact axial solutions in the Schwarzschild background as calculated by Fiziev \cite{FIZ} are given by the confluent Heun's functions.
+Much simpler solutions for RW equation have been reported later \cite{HASSAN}.
+In the de Sitter spacetime \cite{BINI}, the set of perturbation equations, on using the RW formalism, reduces to a single second-order differential equation of the Heun-type for both electric and magnetic multipoles.